Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control

 \subsection{Formal structure}

-The learning framework extends the PPO algorithm with symmetric data augmentation based on static domain knowledge.
-Like most humanoid models, the COMAN robot has reflection symmetry in the sagittal plane.
-This knowledge can be leveraged to reduce the learning time and guide the optimization algorithm in creating a human-like behavior.
+The PPO algorithm was chosen as the base RL algorithm due to its computational efficiency and good performance in high-dimensional environments.
+The learning framework extends this algorithm with symmetric data augmentation based on static domain knowledge.
+Like most humanoid models, the COMAN robot has reflection symmetry in the sagittal plane, which can be leveraged to reduce the learning time and guide the optimisation algorithm in creating a human-like behaviour.

 This learning problem can be formally described as a Markov Decision Process (MDP) -- a tuple $\left\langle S,A,\Psi,p,r\right\rangle$, where $S$ is the set of states, $A$ is the set of actions, $\Psi\subseteq S\times A$ is the set of admissible state-action pairs, $p(s,a,s'):\Psi \times S \rightarrow[0,1]$ is the transition function, and $r(s,a):\Psi \rightarrow {\rm I\!R}$ is the reward function.
 In order to reduce the mathematical model by exploiting its redundancy and symmetry, Ravindran and Barto~\cite{ravindran2001} proposed the MDP homomorphism formalism, which describes a transformation that simplifies equivalent states and actions.
 Let $h$ be an MDP homomorphism from $M=\left\langle S,A,\Psi,p,r\right\rangle$ to $M'=\left\langle S',A',\Psi',p',r'\right\rangle$, and $A_s$ be the set of admissible actions in state $s$.
 The concept of MDP symmetries is a special case of this framework where $f:S\rightarrow S'$ and $g_s:A_s\rightarrow A'_{f(s)}$ are bijective functions.
 An MDP isomorphism from and to the same MDP can be considered an automorphism that satisfies: